Gylleus/facade/README.md

 The main limitation of this project is the sensitivity of the rule generator.
 If it can not at any time split the layout image vertically or horizontally such that it does not cut through any colored rectangle it will fail.
 Please keep this in mind when designing layout images.
 Ideally the generator could be improved to intelligently work around these situations in the future.

-The generated buildings can also be quite resource intensive depending on how many elements the facade consists of.
+The generated buildings can also be resource intensive depending on how many elements the facade consists of.
+The more detailed a provided layout image is the more elements will be produced.

 ## Comments

 As this project was done as a part of a master's thesis the focus has more been on the algorithms themselves and results rather than user friendliness.
 This is why the user experience might seem a bit unintuitive and unstable since it was not mainly intended for other users.
 But still, please feel free to download, experiment and provide feedback.